Leaf: Vascular tissue

 The xylem typically lies on the adaxial side of the vascular bundle and the phloem typically lies on the abaxial side.
 Both are embedded in a dense parenchyma tissue, called the sheath, which usually includes some structural collenchyma tissue.

 Leaf development

 According to Agnes Arber's partial-shoot theory of the leaf, leaves are partial shoots, being derived from leaf primordia of the shoot apex.
 Early in development they are dorsiventrally flattened with both dorsal and ventral surfaces.
 Compound leaves are closer to shoots than simple leaves.
 Developmental studies have shown that compound leaves, like shoots, may branch in three dimensions.
 On the basis of molecular genetics, Eckardt and Baum (2010) concluded that "it is now generally accepted that compound leaves express both leaf and shoot properties."
+Many dicotyledonous leaves show endogenously driven daily rhythmicity in growth.